oneapi-src/oneDNN/rfcs/20220329-Extending-CUDA-backend-of-oneDNN-Primitives/README.md

 #### Implementation Limitations

-- No support for following algorithms in cuDNN
+- No support for following algorithms in cuDNN.

     - `augru`